-Causes of Poor Reception in RVs
+Causes of Poor Cell Phone Reception in RVs

-When dealing with RVs, the main cause of poor service is the first reason: distance from the closest cell tower.
-Additionally, terrain, such as mountains, hills, trees, etc., can cause further interference, and finally, the metal and composite materials that an RV is constructed of also degrades the cell signal.
+When dealing with RVs, the main cause of poor service is the first: distance from the closest cell tower.
+Also terrain, such as mountains, hills, and trees can cause further interference.
+The metal and composite materials that an RV is constructed of also degrades the cell signal.

-How to Boost Cell Signal: The Solution
+How to Boost Your Cell Signal

-A cell phone signal booster is designed specifically to deal with both causes of poor cell service and provide you with much improved signal in your RV.
+A cell phone signal booster is designed to improve the cell signal in your RV.
 A cell phone signal booster works by receiving a weak cell signal, amplifying it, and then broadcasting the amplified signal to the surrounding area.

 To learn more read How Do Cell Phone Boosters Work from ehow.com.

 When it comes to the different cell phone signal booster options for RVs, there are three main categories you’ll want to know about.